Joe Klecko: Professional career

-Hall of Fame credentials
+Legacy

 Hall of Fame center Dwight Stephenson, in describing Klecko as a "great defensive lineman", considered him one of the two best interior linemen he had ever faced.
 Hall of Fame tackle Anthony Muñoz said about Klecko, "In my 13 seasons, Joe is right there at the top of the defensive ends I had to block, up there with Fred Dean, Lee Roy Selmon and Bruce Smith.
 Joe was the strongest guy I ever faced.
 He had perfect technique — hands in tight, great leverage.
 My second year, 1981, we went to Shea and beat the Jets, 31–30, but he was such an intense, smart player, I knew I was in a battle.
 He was the leader, the guy who kept that unit together."

 Hall of Fame guard Joe DeLamielleure added that, "You can't think of his ten year period without him.
 I had to block Joe Greene and Merlin Olsen when I was playing and, believe me, Joe Klecko was equal to those two guys.
 If Joe Klecko had played one position for ten years, he'd have been considered one of the top two or three players at that position, whichever one it was.
 There's not another player who went to the Pro Bowl at three different positions.
 You take a defensive end and put him at nose tackle and he's just as good there, that's a great player.
 We need to get Joe Klecko in the Hall of Fame."

 On December 26, 2004, during a halftime ceremony, the Jets honored Klecko by retiring his #73 jersey.
 Klecko became just the third New York Jet to have his number retired, joining Hall of Fame quarterback Joe Namath and Hall of Fame wide receiver Don Maynard.

 On August 16, 2010, during halftime of the New York Giants–Jets preseason game at the New Meadowlands Stadium, Klecko was inducted as a member of the inaugural class into the Jets' Ring of Honor.

 In 2016, the Professional Football Researchers Association named Klecko to the PFRA Hall of Very Good Class of 2016.

 On August 17, 2022, Klecko was announced as one of the three finalists nominated by the senior committee for induction in the 2023 Pro Football Hall of Fame class.

 On February 9, 2023, Klecko was announced as a Class of 2023 inductee to the Pro Football Hall of Fame.